gfx-rs/wgpu/examples/src/big_compute_buffers/README.md

 Showcases how to split larger datasets (things too big to fit into a single buffer), across multiple buffers whilst treating them as a single, contiguous buffer on the GPU.

-- Creates a large buffer, by default 1GB, full of `0.0`s.
+- Creates a large set of buffers, by default 1GB, full of `0.0`s.
-- Increments each element in said large buffer by `1.0`
+- Increments each element in said large buffer by `1.0`.
+- Returns those `1.0` values as a back to the HOST.

+The aim of this example is to demonstrate taking a large input dataset, splitting it into chunks for the purpose of moving it onto the GPU, but then treating it as a single contiguous data structure once on the DEVICE.

 ## To Run
 As the maximum supported buffer size varies wildly per system, when you try to run this, then when it will likely fail, in-which-case read the error and update these `const`s accordingly: